-Excitement is waiting as Cub Scouts travel the world on a passport to adventure as they learn new skills, and make new friends.
-Twilight camp is a council camp hosted by districts for Scouts entering 1st through 5th grade for the 2018-2019 school year.
-An awesome program is being planned with activities such as BB guns, archery, sports, games, and crafts, rank advancements, Scout skills, fun and more.
+Prepare for launch as we count down to lift-off, 2020: A Scout Odyssey!
+Cub Scouts and their families will learn new skills and make new friends.
+Twilight camp is a council camp organized by districts and conducted by volunteers from the local area for Cub Scouts entering 1st through 5th grade for the next school year.
+Twilight camp is a week of fun with awesome programs and activities such as sports, STEM, games and crafts, rank advancements, Scout skills, fun and more.

 Many volunteers are needed to make camp a success, so please consider volunteering.
-Boy Scouts and youth ages 14-17 can also volunteer.
-An adult/guardian must register with a Tiger (1st grader).
+Scouts in troops, crews and ships can also volunteer.
+An adult/guardian must register with a Tiger (going into 1st grade).

 Tigers (going into 1st grade)

 - Floats and Boats

 - Tiger Theater

 Wolves (going into 2nd grade)